TerryV8/click-count/docs/terraform_instance_private.md

 Restore	| Yes, using a single .rdb file from a Redis (cluster mode disabled) cluster. |	Yes, using .rdb files from either a Redis (cluster mode disabled) or a Redis (cluster mode enabled) cluster.

-# Based on our use case of click-count application, we choose the Redis (cluster mode disabled) Architecture which is more appropriate
+## 2. Based on our use case of click-count Web application, we choose the Redis cluster mode disabled Architecture as the most appropriate.

-The "Redis cluster mode disabled" is not easier or more complicated to configure compare to "Redis cluster mode enabled", it just more appropriate for our click-count application use-case.
+The "Redis cluster mode disabled" is not easier or more complicated to configure compare to "Redis cluster mode enabled", it just more appropriate for our click-count application Web use-case.

 To create a single shard primary with 2 read replica: